 |Academic Area of Study:||Classical Studies, Economics, English, History, Philosophy, Political Science|

-**For students applying to the Mansfield Oxford program for the 2020-2021 academic year, there will be a required Writing Workshop with Noreen Lape on Wednesday, January 22nd from 12:00PM-1:00PM in the McCauley Room of Old West.
+**For students applying to the Mansfield Oxford program for the 2021-2022 academic year, there will be a required Writing Workshop early in the spring 2022 semester.
+More details will be shared once the details are confirmed.
 The focus of the session will be on revising/writing an effective personal essay for Oxford.
 Please plan to bring a hard rough draft of your personal statement.
 Guidance for the personal statement can be found in the Dickinson application.

 **Students interested in applying to the Oxford program should begin their application before the winter break, as important information will be communicated to students with open applications.

 **Faculty writing letters of recommendation for students applying to the Oxford program should consult the guidance notes, which are provided in the application.

 Mansfield College’s Visiting Student Programme offers suitably qualified students the opportunity to come to Oxford as full members of the College and Registered Visiting Students of the University of Oxford.
 Normally, Mansfield admits approximately 30- 35 visiting students per year.
 Visiting students typically come from the Ivy League, the most highly selective liberal arts colleges, and a few select public universities.